 Duomo Rooftop and Milan Walking Tour

-This activity gives students an exclusive look behind the scenes of one of the most famous opera houses in the world, the Teatro della Scala.
-Explore some of the history of this marvelous building, the famous people who have graced its stage and see the set design of the current show.
+SAI students get an exclusive look behind the scenes of one of the most famous opera houses in the world, the Teatro della Scala.
+The group explores some of the history of this marvelous building, the famous people who have graced its stage and see the set design of the current show.

 Students celebrate the end of a successful term abroad and say their goodbyes over a delicious Italian meal.

 Standard Housing: Student apartment